stevengill/nextMuni/README.md

 ## Setup for yourself
     1. Clone this repo and run `npm install`
-    2. [Sign up for 511 API Security Token](http://511.org/developer-resources_api-security-token_rtt.asp).
-Make a copy of `config.sample.json` named `config.json` and add your token in it.
     3. Create a alexa app on amazon alexa website
     4. Make sure you have enabled your Alexa for development
     5. Setup a Amazon lambda instanace and connect with alexa app